What to do in Rhodes

 Rhodes

-What activities to do in Rhodes and what did we do here?
+What activities are there to enjoy in Rhodes, and what did we get up to there?

-Are you going to other islands?
-Check out our other guides to find out what to see in Greece.
+Are you planning a trip to other islands?
+Have a look at our other guides and find out what to see in Greece.

 Beaches and swimming

-Rhodes is one of the most popular destinations for seaside holidays in Europe.
-The island offers both huge resorts with luxury resorts and secluded small beaches under cliffs far from civilisation.
+Rhodes is one of the most popular seaside holiday destinations in Europe.
+The island offers everything from huge holiday resorts with luxury accommodation to secluded little beaches tucked away beneath cliffs, far from civilisation.

-Beaches on Rhodes are usually pebbly or made of coarser sand and with small pebbles, but you'll also find pure sandy beaches on Rhodes.
+The beaches on Rhodes are usually pebbly or consist of coarse sand mixed with small pebbles, but you can also find pure sandy beaches on Rhodes.

 Sandy beaches

-Most of the beaches on Rhodes are covered in pebbles, but if you're looking for comfortable , clean sandy beaches, there are great places for you on the island too!
+Most beaches on Rhodes are pebbly, but if you’re looking for comfortable,purely sandy beaches, there are some great spots on the island for you too!

-• Kolymbia - The beaches in this popular resort are gorgeous with fine golden sand, the south beach in particular is one of the best in Rhodes in this respect
+• Kolymbia – the beaches in this popular resort are stunning, with fine golden sand; the southern beach in particular is one of the best on Rhodes

-• Pefki - the beaches in this small, quiet resort with many great resorts are largely pure sand
+• Pefki– the beaches in this small, quiet resort, home to many excellent resorts, are for the most part pure sandy beaches

-• Tsambika - considered by many to be the nicest and one of the largest beaches in Rhodes outside the big resorts
+• Tsambika – considered by many to be the most beautiful and one of the largest beaches on Rhodes outside the major resorts

-• Prasonisi - an iconic beach in the orphaned south of the island
+• Prasonisi– an iconic beach on the remote southern tip of the island

 The most beautiful beaches

-It's always very subjective to pick a few of the most beautiful beaches.
-We visited absolutely every beach on Rhodes and we liked these top 5 beaches the most:
+It’s always very subjective to pick out a few of the most beautiful beaches.
+We’ve visited absolutely every beach on Rhodes and these are the top 5 we liked the most:

 3. Anthony Quinn Beach

-4. Prasonisi at the southernmost tip with a beautiful walk to the lighthouse
+4. Prasonisiat the southernmost tip, with a lovely walk to the lighthouse

-Which beaches in Rhodes did you like the most?
-Let us know in the comments below.
+Which beaches in Rhodes did you like best?
+Let us know in the comments below this post.

 Ideal beaches for children

-How much does it cost to rent a sunbed and parasol in Rhodes?
-Prices vary from beach to beach, but in general you can say that you will pay for a set of 2 sunbeds and a parasol in one day from 15 eur to 30 eur.
+How much does it cost to hire a sun lounger and parasol in Rhodes?
+Prices vary from beach to beach, but generally speaking, you can expect to pay between 15 eur and 30 eur for a set of two sun loungers and a parasol for one day.

-We found the highest prices on Anthony Quinn beach and the lowest prices in the more remote southern parts, where we exceptionally came across 12 eur for a set of 2 sunbeds and a parasol.
+We found the highest price at Anthony Quinn Beach and the lowest prices in the more remote southern areas, where, exceptionally, we came across a set of two sun loungers and a parasol for 12 eur.

 Water attractions

-You can enjoy classic banana boat rides, parasailing (paragliding behind a boat), jet ski rentals, jet ski rides or just simple pedal boat rentals.
+You can enjoy classic banana boat rides, parasailing (paragliding behind a boat), jet ski hire, water skiing or simply pedal boat hire.
 What are the approximate prices?

 • Parasailing – 60 eur

-• Pedal boat rental by the hour - from 20 eur
+• Pedal boat hire per hour – from 20 eur

 • Water skiing – 60 eur